The controlled SWAP test for determining quantum entanglement: Background

 A composite system $\ket{\psi_{2}}$ is in an entangled state if it cannot be written as a product state for its component systems, i.e. $\ket{\psi_{2}} \neq \ket{\psi_1} \ket{\phi_1}$ for any pure states $\ket{\psi_1}$, $\ket{\phi_1}$.
-The concurrence
+The concurrence \cite{wootters}

-is a measure of two-qubit entanglement, with $0 \leq C_2 \leq 1$, so a separable or `product' state has $C_2 = 0$ and a maximally entangled state has $C_2 = 1$ \cite{wootters}.
-There are four orthogonal maximally entangled two-qubit states, known as the Bell states: \cite{nielsen,nature}
+is a measure of two-qubit entanglement, with $0 \leq C_2 \leq 1$, so a separable or `product' state has $C_2 = 0$ and a maximally entangled state has $C_2 = 1$.
+There are many other measures of entanglement which quantify the amount of entanglement in a state, though for bipartite pure states they can all be shown to be equivalent to the entropy of the subsystems \cite{Popescu}.

-Reversible transformations of quantum states can be represented as quantum gates.
-An important and relevant single-qubit example is the Hadamard gate H:

-Multi-qubit gates include the two-qubit CNOT gate which flips the target qubit only if the control qubit is $\ket{1}$.
-The three-qubit Toffoli gate has two controls and one target: the target qubit is flipped only if both the controls are $\ket{1}$.
+For two qubit states, concurrence is simpler to calculate, so more convenient for our work.
+More generally, an entanglement measure has to satisfy certain properties, such as not increasing on average under local operations and classical communication (LOCC) \cite{nielsen}.
+In essence, it must be true that \cite{Emeasure}

+where $\varepsilon$ is an entanglement measure, $j$ refers to the outcomes of a local measurement, and $p_j$ the probability of these outcomes.

+For two qubit entangled states, the possibilities are straightforward.
+There are four orthogonal maximally entangled two-qubit states \cite{nielsen,nature}, known as the Bell states:

-The restriction of state transformations to only local operations on individual qubits, with only classical communication between the qubits, is called LOCC \cite{nielsen}.
-Entanglement cannot increase under LOCC, and for reversible (non-destructive) operations, the concurrence is invariant under LOCC.
-Bell states can be transformed into one another under reversible LOCC but cannot be transformed into a state with less than maximal entanglement.
-Bell states are therefore considered equivalent to one another and form a class of entangled two-qubit states---the unique class of maximally entangled two-qubit states.
+Under reversible LOCC, Bell states can be transformed into one another, but cannot be transformed into a state with less than maximal entanglement.
+Bell states are therefore considered equivalent to one another and form a unique class of maximally entangled two-qubit states.

-For systems with more than two qubits, there are multiple distinct classes of entanglement.
-Maximally entangled cases for two of these classes, GHZ and W states, are of particular interest to this paper due to their applications in quantum computing \cite{GHZW,GHZapp, Wapp}.
-In the computational basis for $n$ qubits these are \cite{class}
+For systems with more than two qubits, there are multiple distinct classes of entanglement, based on whether the states can be transformed into each other under reversible LOCC.
+Within each class, there is a subset of maximally entangled states.
+For example, for three qubits, there are two types of pure entangled states, GHZ \cite{GHZW} and W states, which are inequivalent under reversible LOCC.
+For more qubits, GHZ and W states naturally generalise, alongside further distinct types of entangled states.
+In the computational basis for $n$ qubits where $n\geq3$, the maximally entangled GHZ and W states are \cite{class}